Introduction to the 2025 edition

 Capitalism is supposedly based on ‘free markets’ and ‘free competition’.
 Never true, this bears no resemblance whatsoever to modern capitalism.
 The world market is massively skewed in favour of the most powerful capitalist nations while the poor countries of the world are super-exploited.
 At the same time, there is not free competition but a relatively small number of major monopolies who dominate in each sector.
 In Britain there are around 150 companies that dominate the economy.
 On the London Stock Exchange, for example, just the top 100 companies (the FTSE 100) account for around 80% of the total share value.

 Globally, capitalism is increasingly unstable and conflict-ridden.
-US imperialism is still the most powerful nation on the planet but is no longer strong enough to call all the shots, as the horrific invasion of the Ukraine by a weaker imperialist power – Russia – has graphically demonstrated.
+US imperialism is still the most powerful nation on the planet but is no longer strong enough to call all the shots, as the horrific invasion of Ukraine by a weaker imperialist power – Russia – has graphically demonstrated.
 The Western imperialist powers, above all the US, have used the Ukraine war to try and bolster their own position.
-However, as the working class and poor of Syria, Afghanistan, Palestine and many other countries can attest, none of the major capitalist powers offer any real way forward, and all are prepared to trample over national democratic rights whenever it suits their interests to do so.
-Despite the posturing of US imperialism, the Ukraine war will prove to be another indication of its decline.
-The catastrophe of Afghanistan was a humiliating blow to the US and its allies, as well as a nightmare for its peoples.
-The weakening of the US economically and militarily does not create a level playing field, however, but an increasingly fractious struggle between the major powers – above all the US and China – leaving the weaker nations to be buffeted by the storms, where their national rights can be trampled into the dirt for the short-term interests of the ‘great powers’.
+However, as the working class and poor of Syria, Afghanistan, Palestine, and many other countries can attest, none of the major capitalist powers offer any real way forward, and all are prepared to trample over national democratic rights whenever it suits their interests to do so.
+Look at the nightmare being suffered by Palestinians in Gaza, with the Israeli government onslaught carried out with Western, particularly US, armaments.

-Imperialism has always offered war, conflict and oppression to the oppressed peoples of the world, as the nightmares of Afghanistan – and the suffering of the Palestinian people – demonstrate.
+Imperialism has always offered war, conflict, and oppression to the oppressed peoples of the world, as the nightmares of Afghanistan – and the suffering of the Palestinian people – demonstrate.
 Now, however, inter-imperialist rivalry is fuelling increasingly brutal conflicts and proxy-wars.

 State intervention

 For all the capitalist propaganda against government intervention into the economy, it actually takes place on a huge scale, to benefit not the majority of the population but the major shareholders of the big corporations.
 This was particularly true during the Covid pandemic, where the governments of all the richest capitalist countries pumped money into the economy at a level unprecedented outside of wartime.
-Britain’s Tory government paid 80% of eleven million workers’ wages over nineteen months, for example.
+Britain’s Tory government paid 80% of eleven million workers’ wages over 19 months, for example.
 Had Jeremy Corbyn, when he was the left Labour leader, proposed such a thing, he would have been even more viciously attacked for his supposedly ‘Marxist’ programme than was the case.
 In total, Jeremy Corbyn’s 2019 election manifesto pledged an £83 billion annual increase in public spending.
 Yet in 2020, Johnson’s Tories increased public spending by £203 billion, more than twice as much.
 This was largely supported by the capitalist class because it was aimed not primarily at helping the working-class majority, but at limiting the damage to their rotten system.

-Clearly, in a rational society there would be plenty of reasons to invest in developing science and technique.
-The need to create clean, green industry; the need to make sure everyone has access to the components of a decent life; the possibility of shortening the working week in order to allow more leisure time – all of these are obvious and urgent reasons to act.
+In a rational society there would be plenty of reasons to invest in developing science and technique.
+The need to create clean, green industry; the need to make sure everyone has access to the components of a decent life; the possibility of shortening the working week to allow more leisure time – all of these are obvious and urgent reasons to act.
 However, they ultimately count for nothing under capitalism, where only profit matters.
-As a result climate change is accelerating; in 2020 one in three people globally lacked access to clean water and adequate nutrition, and technological improvements in any company usually means not a shorter working week, but some workers being thrown on the scrapheap while others work longer hours than ever.
-For the capitalists in Britain it has become entirely logical in recent decades to focus on financial speculation rather than investing in production, because that is where the greater profits are to be made.
+As a result, climate change is accelerating; in 2020 one in three people globally lacked access to clean water and adequate nutrition, and technological improvements in any company usually means not a shorter working week, but some workers being thrown on the scrapheap while others work longer hours than ever.
+For the capitalists in Britain, it has become entirely logical in recent decades to focus on financial speculation rather than investing in production, because that is where the greater profits are to be made.

 Profits from exploitation of the working class

 Karl Marx and Friedrich Engels first explained over 170 years ago that the capitalists’ profits stem from the unpaid labour of the working class.
 Even in boom time the working class cannot afford to buy back the full product of its labour power.
 In periods of growth, capitalism can temporarily overcome this problem by ploughing part of its profits into developing the means of production.
-This in turn creates new factories, workplaces – superior organisation of science and technique – but even then at a certain stage all the same contradictions reappear.
-Over recent decades, however, investment has remained low while profits have been restored via the driving down of the share of economic output paid in wages, resulting in a huge transfusion of wealth from the working class to the capitalists – around £130 billion a year from 1980 to today.
+This in turn creates new factories, workplaces – superior organisation of science and technique – but even then, at a certain stage all the same contradictions reappear.
+Over recent decades, however, investment has remained low while profits have been restored via the driving down of the share of economic output paid in wages.
+This has resulted in a huge transfusion of wealth from the working class to the capitalists – around £130 billion a year from 1980 to today.
 This, however, has further exacerbated the inability of the working class to buy the goods it produces, and helped lay the basis for new capitalist crises.

 Search for a socialist alternative